Victims of Crime May Request Restitution

 Who must pay Restitution to the Victims?

-A third party is a party other than the perpetrator of a crime willing to pay Restitution.
-Third Parties are other parties who are required to be willing to pay Restitution.
-In this case, the phrase willingness is related to a relationship with the perpetrator of a crime, both family relations and other relationships, as evidenced by valid evidence, such as the decision on a criminal case.
+What is meant by a third party is a party other than the perpetrator of a crime who is willing to pay Restitution.
+In this case, the phrase willingness is related to the existence of a relationship with the perpetrator of a crime, both family relations and other relationships, as evidenced by valid evidence, such as the decision on a criminal case.

 1. No longer than 30 (thirty) days since the perpetrator of the criminal acts and/or third parties received a copy of the court ruling or;

-CSI Consultant, an integrated consulting company and law firm in Jakarta, assists business actors in organizing and implementing their business and investments, including labor, industrial relations, tax, business transactions, dispute resolution in litigation and non-litigation, and compliance.
-Should you have more queries, please do not hesitate to contact us.
+CSI Consultant, an integrated law and consulting firm in Jakarta, assists business actors in managing legal compliance, including legal audit and due diligence, employment, industrial relations, taxes, business transactions, dispute resolution through litigation and non-litigation, and legal compliance.

 This publication is only for informational purposes and does not constitute legal advice.
 We are not responsible in any way to any party who reads and/or uses any material contained in this publication.
 All CSI Consultant publications are copyrighted and may not be reproduced without the express written consent of CSI Consultant.